The Brand Continuum

 Dormant

-Risk: extremely high; brittle collapse into Volatile.
+Risk: very high; brittle collapse into Volatile.

 Forming